karpanai/karpanai-web/data/blog/2005/07/26/priyasucky.md

 ![...](http://www.vikatan.com/cinema/2005/may/album/saki/priya_14.jpg)

 Hero, pregnant heroine seek divorce.
 Judge invokes one year separation requirement.
-But grants request from boy to be allowed to stay in girl’s house until their baby is delivered.
+But grants request from boy to be allowed to stay in girl's house until their baby is delivered.

 > Him: Kisses her on the waist.
 >
 > Her: “What are you doing?
 Take your hands off me”
 >
-> Him: “I’m not touching you.
-I’m actually kissing the baby inside you.”
+> Him: “I'm not touching you.
+I'm actually kissing the baby inside you.”
 >
 > Her: “Oh!
 Ok.”

-’nuff said.
+'nuff said.